faboo8/ontology-matching/README.md

 `python test.py`

-It will prompt you to choose between Google Word2Vec ('google') and Stanford's GloVe ('glove').
+It will prompt you to choose between Google's Word2Vec ('google') and Stanford's GloVe ('glove').
+A progressbar is also shown for your convenience.

 Note that using the data from GloVe with gensim requires additional conversion of the data with: